 She didn’t argue, which meant she must’ve met some evil sods with heartbeats, too.
 God knew the world had no shortage.

-I’ll change that, he silently swore.
-You have so much more to offer the world than your ability to kill.
+I’ll change that, he swore.
 But for now, he’d hold up his end of their bargain.

-“Strangulation, drowning, none of that does anything to vampires.
-We only breathe about once an hour for preference, and we can go indefinitely without oxygen.
-Just a breath now and then to put a dab of oxygen in the blood and we’re sound as a pound.
+“Strangulation, drowning, none of that does anything.
+Vampires only breathe about once an hour for preference, and we can go indefinitely without oxygen.
 Our version of hyperventilating is to breathe once every few minutes.
-That’s one way to tell a vamp is tiring.
-He’ll start to breathe a bit to perk up.
-Electrocution, poisonous gas, ingestible poisons, drugs…none of those work.
-Got it?
-Now you know own weaknesses.”
+That’s one way to tell a vamp is tiring; he’ll start to breathe a bit to perk up.
+Electrocution, poisonous gas, ingestible poisons, drugs…none of those work.”

-“Sure we can’t test some of those theories?” she muttered.
+“Sure we can’t test some of those?” she muttered.